DataDog/dd-agent-builder/README.md

 ## dd-agent-builder::build

-Builds the agent (with the omnibus_build resource from the omnibus cookbook).
+Builds the Agent 5 (with the omnibus_build resource from the omnibus cookbook).

 Setting custom parameters
 =========================

-Variables to build an agent are pulled from [release.json from dd-agent-omnibus](https://github.com/DataDog/dd-agent-omnibus/blob/master/release.json).
+Variables to build an Agent 5 are pulled from [release.json from dd-agent-omnibus](https://github.com/DataDog/dd-agent-omnibus/blob/master/release.json).
-Those variables are used to pin version of the agent dependencies.
+Those variables are used to pin version of the Agent dependencies.

 By default the job will use dd-agent-omnibus's `master` and `nightly` from `release.json`.